opencast/opencast/docs/guides/developer/docs/api/authentication.md

 ## Validation criteria
-When initiating the connection, the Application API analyzes the certificate and extracts the username to match against an existing API user.
+When initiating the connection, the Application API analyzes the header and extracts the username to match against an existing API user.
 If that user is found, the connection is authenticated, otherwise it’s rejected.